Tree art is putting down roots

 In 2019, Swiss art interventionist Klaus Littmann stunned the arts and cultural scene when he filled a football stadium in the town of Klagenfurt with a full-grown forest.
 Inspiration for the project, aptly titled For Forest, began three decades ago, when Littmann caught sight of The Unending Attraction of Nature, a futuristic illustration by artist and architect Max Peintner.
 It pictured a stadium packed with spectators gazing towards a fully-grown forest.
 To some, this might have been an intriguing fantasy; to Littmann, it was an invitation to make it a reality.

-Now, in Basel, Littmann is staging his two-part follow-up project.
-Whereas a football stadium was filled with 299 trees in Klagenfurt, Arena for a Tree, sited on Münsterplatz, features a single tree as the sole stage actor.
-This walk-in tree art installation, where a solitary tree sits within a circular basket-like structure, can invite 50 people inside at a time and will be open until 24 May.
-‘Nature itself is a total work of art – it deserves an homage once in a while,’ says Littmann, who is also staging a concurrent exhibition at Kulturstiftung Basel H Geiger, titled ‘Tree Connections’.
-The show, which runs until 11 July, features 75 works by 45 artists, and seeks to demonstrate the diversity of artistic engagement with nature.
+More recently, in Basel, Littmann staged a two-part follow-up project.
+Whereas a football stadium was filled with 299 trees in Klagenfurt, Arena for a Tree, sited on Münsterplatz, featured a single tree as the sole stage actor.
+This walk-in tree art installation, where a solitary tree sits within a circular basket-like structure, invited 50 people inside at a time.
+‘Nature itself is a total work of art – it deserves an homage once in a while,’ says Littmann, who also staged a concurrent exhibition at Kulturstiftung Basel H Geiger, titled ‘Tree Connections’.
+The show featured 75 works by 45 artists, and sought to demonstrate the diversity of artistic engagement with nature.

 Artist: Ackroyd & Harvey